AIBG-Vault/Serpent-Showdown/README.md

    node server.js [port] [timeout]
    ```

-   - The server runs on port defined on start or `3000` by default, with the set custom timeout in mmiliseconds (default: `150`ms, `0` to disable)
+   - The server runs on port defined on start or `3000` by default
+   - The server accepts an optional timeout value in milliseconds (default: `150`ms; use `0` to disable).
    - The server automatically creates the game object (logic) on start

 ### Running the visuals